-Zucchini is such a versatile food.
-The ways of preparation and uses are almost endless.
+There are so many zucchini recipes!
+The ways of preparation are almost endless.
 Side dishes, appetizers, desserts, quick bread and even in place of pasta and lasagna noodles!
 What other vegetables can do all of that?
-This recipe for Zucchini Drop Biscuits may be one you have yet to enjoy.
+This recipe for Zucchini Biscuits may be one you have yet to enjoy.
 Hope you love them as much as we do!

 Light with a delicate flavor these Zucchini Drop Biscuits are an easy one-bowl recipe.
-You can even change up the cheese as you wish.
+Change up the cheese as you wish.
 Mozzarella, cheddar, pepper jack, Parmesan, Asiago.
 They all work!

 Do I Need To Use Yeast To Make Biscuits?

 No yeast is needed to make either these biscuits (or biscuits in general).
 Same goes for almost all savory and sweet quick bread recipes.
 Which is why they are called "quick bread".

 - You can choose to make these biscuits as written or you can change them up as you like.

 - Add in spicy cheese like Pepper Jack and or some cayenne pepper for a little kick.